-ECH 2003 Creative Experiences and Play 3 Hours ECH 2003 -- ----------
+ECH 2003 Creative Experiences and Play 3 Hours -- ---------

 This course is designed to assist pre-service teachers in becoming comfortable with the creative arts (visual arts, dance, and drama/theatre, and music) through a blend of background information, activities and activity ideas.
 Through providing the basic tools and activities that teachers will need, this course will stimulate the learning process, enrich other subject areas, and provide opportunities for creative expression, inquiry and self-fulfillment.
 Prerequisite: PED 1002.
-All professional education and specialization courses must have a grade of C or above and 2.75 GPA
+All professional education and specialization courses must have a grade of C or

-ECH 2102 Foundations of Early Childhood Education 2 Hours ---
+ECH 2102 Foundations of Early Childhood Education 2 Hours ---------- --- ---------